Windows NT/2K/XP vs *NIX

 Conclusion

 That does NOT mean that this could NOT change at any time in the future.
-Trends as I read them point to stagnation in technological breakthroughs by Microsoft, and a vacuum of competing OS's means that SOMETHING must eventually fill that gap.
-And it's likely to be some variety UNIX - Apple must think so, they're using it for OS/X.
+In fact, it already HAS changed since the original version of this web page.
+It can also change again.
+Trends as I read them STILL point to stagnation in technological breakthroughs by Microsoft, and a vacuum of competing OS's has caused UNIX-like operating systems to fill that gap.
+We can see a predominance of one model over another, perhaps changing positions at various times, but I think this 'controversy' will continue for a very long time.

 My Experience with FreeBSD

 This was entirely MY experience with FreeBSD.
-Many of you will have different results, so please don't take what I say here too seriously.
+Many of you will have different results, as Your Mileage May Vary.

-When I loaded FreeBSD for the first time, I ran out of disk space.
+When I FIRST loaded FreeBSD on an old 486 computer, I ran out of disk space.
 This was due to a lack of understanding of the nuances of disk drive partitioning and how to set it up so that it actually works.
 As it was somewhat confusing, I went through the 'F1' help during SETUP, and it informed me that I needed at least 3 'sections', one for '/', one for swap space, and one for '/usr', and recommended a 4th section for '/var'.
 Guessing the size requirements required SEVERAL retries of SETUP, each of which took hours before blowing up.
 I had copied the 1st CD ROM into an 'image' on my local FTP server, so I did the freebsd.org guys a favor by NOT transferring all of this stuff from them multiple times.
 I recommend THIS also...

 Ultimately I ended up making an entire 3Gb hard drive into a BSD partition, because the partition manager couldn't handle having a 1Gb FAT partition on the same drive without causing a lot of WEIRD stuff to happen (namely I couldn't make a section for 'root' with the 'label' utility unless the partition was < 512Mb or the entire disk had been 'partitioned').
 But this worked ok, with a config kinda like this: 512Mb for '/', 96Mb for swap, 512Mb for '/var', and the remainder of the drive (about 1.4 Gb) as '/usr'.
 Since SETUP puts nearly everything into the '/usr' partition that isn't "just the operating system", and temp files end up in '/var', this is probably a good configuration to use.
 But finding this - well, that was a bit tough, and required "all too much experimentation" to figure out.